Add to collection

 DR PHIL SHANE

-The research we have been doing here in Auckland is based on trying to get a record of the past frequency of volcanic eruptions.
+The research we have been doing here in Auckland is based on trying to get a record of the past frequency2 of volcanic eruptions.
 If we can get some idea of how frequent they have occurred in the past, and how big they are – like what we call the magnitude of the event – we might be able to get some idea of what could happen in the future.

 So that led to our research at Onepoto Basin.
-We are interested in Onepoto Basin and other volcanic craters in Auckland because craters are places that often get filled in with sediment, they often become a freshwater lake.
-So anything that travels through the air like pollen, dust, but also volcanic ash will settle out in the lake, and we end up getting a nice continuous record of past events.
+We are interested in Onepoto Basin and other volcanic craters in Auckland because craters are places that often get filled in with sediment3, they often become a freshwater lake.
+So anything that travels through the air like pollen4, dust, but also volcanic ash will settle out in the lake, and we end up getting a nice continuous record of past events.

-Although we call it drilling, it largely just involves pushing an open metal barrel into the ground 2 metres at a time and then extracting that sediment.
+Although we call it drilling, it largely just involves pushing an open metal7 barrel into the ground 2 metres at a time and then extracting that sediment.
 And then we piece it all together back in the lab, and we end up with records of sometimes 80 metres long and can represent 100,000 years or more.

 Acknowledgement: